thermalogic/Practices/README.md

 **3. Interactive Computing**(15)：Jupyter Notebook of the Rankine Cycle Simulator

-* Purpose：

-   * The Rankine Cycle Simulator: training computational thinking and  programming skills
-   * Jupyter Notebook: sharing the code and reproducible research

 * Deadline: 2017.05.28

 |03014402 |  03014404 |03014316 |03014333 | 03014407 | 03014420 |  03014323 |03014304 |